Ian Prendergast

-Ian Prendergast (born 2 September 1980) is an Australian rules footballer who played senior professional football with the Carlton Football Club in the Australian Football League, and currently serves as the club's Chief Commercial Officer and General Counsel.
+Ian Prendergast (born 2 September 1980) is an Australian rules footballer who played senior professional football with the Carlton Football Club in the Australian Football League, and formally served as the club's Chief Commercial Officer and General Counsel.
+He currently is a co-owner of Sports Advisory Partners Australia (SAPA).

 Playing career

 Prendergast was recruited as the number 58 draft pick in the 1998 AFL draft from the Kerang Rovers.
 He was elevated to the Carlton Football Club Senior list in 2001 and made his debut in Round 17, 2001 against Hawthorn.